-Demonstrate knowledge of the trend of LP preference for direct investment.
+Demonstrate knowledge of the trend of LP preference for direct investment and the challenges of coinvesting.

-- Explain the different models of direct investment. - Understand the drivers for direct investment. - Identify the most common type of direct investment.
+- Explain the different models of direct investment. - Understand the drivers for direct investment. - Identify the most common type of direct investment. - Understand the challenges of co-investing from the LP perspective. - Understand the challenges of co-investing from the GP perspective.